 - 1/2 cup white wine, chilled

-- 5 grams (a scant teaspoon) Instacure No. 1 (optional)
+- 4 grams Instacure No. 1, about 1/2 teaspoon (optional)

-- 25 grams (about 2 tablespoons) chopped fresh garlic
+- 25 grams chopped fresh garlic (about 2 tablespoons)

-- 1 whole nutmeg, freshly grated
+- 1/2 nutmeg, freshly grated (about 1 teaspoon)

 - hog casings

 - When you are ready to grind, chill the meat and fat until it is almost frozen by putting it in the freezer for an hour or so.
 Take out some hog casings and set in a bowl of very warm water.

 - Grind through your meat grinder (you can use a food processor in a pinch, but you will not get a fine texture) using the coarse die, somewhere from 6.5 mm to 8 mm.
-If your room is warmer than 69 degrees, set the bowl for the ground meat into another bowl of ice to keep it cold.
+If your room is warmer than 69°F, set the bowl for the ground meat into another bowl of ice to keep it cold.

 - Stuff the sausage into the casings all at once.
-Twist off links by pinching the sausage down and twisting it, first in one direction, and then with the next link, the other direction.
+Twist off links by pinching the sausage down and twisting and spinning it, first in one direction, and then with the next link, the other direction.
 Or you could tie them off with butcher's string.

 - If you are freezing the sausages, wait a day before doing so.
 This will tighten up the sausages and help them keep their shape in the deep-freeze.